 Moai

-The moai have been described as mysterious for so long that the word has lost all meaning.
-They are not mysterious.
 The purpose of the moai is understood: they are ancestral figures, carved to embody the spiritual power (mana) of specific ancestors and erected on ahu (stone platforms) facing inland toward the villages they protected.
 The carving technique is documented.
-The transportation method has been demonstrated through experiment: the statues were “walked” upright using ropes and rhythmic side-to-side rocking, covering a few hundred metres per day.
-Oral tradition recorded by early European visitors describes this process.
+The transportation method has been demonstrated through experiment: the statues were “walked” upright using ropes and rhythmic rocking, covering a few hundred metres per day.
+Oral tradition recorded by early European visitors describes this process explicitly.

 What is genuinely uncertain is the timeline and cause of the societal collapse that preceded European contact in 1722.
-Deforestation, warfare, and the destruction of agricultural capacity are all documented; how these interacted and in what sequence remains debated.
+Deforestation, inter-clan warfare, and destruction of agricultural capacity are all documented.
+How these interacted, and whether they represented a gradual decline or a rapid collapse, remains actively debated among researchers.

 The Sites

-Ahu Tongariki on the southeast coast is the largest ahu on the island, with 15 restored moai.
+Ahu Tongariki on the southeast coast is the largest ahu, with 15 restored moai.
 The restoration was completed in the 1990s after a 1960 tsunami knocked them all down.
-In the early morning, the statues are backlit by the rising sun; the image of the row of figures against the sky and the sea is the photograph that represents the island internationally.
-Get there before 7 AM and you will have the platform largely to yourself.
+In the early morning the statues are backlit by the rising sun; arrive before 7am and you will have the platform largely to yourself.

-Rano Raraku, the quarry where 95% of the moai were carved, still contains approximately 400 unfinished and partially buried statues in various stages of completion.
-The largest unfinished moai (El Gigante) would have been 21 metres tall if completed.
-Walking through the quarry among hundreds of faces in various states of emergence from the stone is the most affecting experience on the island.
-Entry is included in the general park pass.
+Rano Raraku, the quarry where 95 percent of the moai were carved, still contains approximately 400 unfinished and partially buried statues in various stages of completion.
+The largest unfinished moai (El Gigante) would have been 21 metres if completed.
+Walking through hundreds of faces in various states of emergence from the stone is the most affecting experience on the island.

-Orongo on the rim of Rano Kau volcano was the site of the annual Birdman competition (Tangata Manu), where representatives of rival clans raced to retrieve the first sooty tern egg from the offshore islet of Motu Nui and return with it intact.
+Orongo on the rim of Rano Kau volcano was the site of the annual Birdman competition (Tangata Manu): representatives of rival clans raced to retrieve the first sooty tern egg from the offshore islet of Motu Nui and return with it intact.
 The winner’s clan held power for the following year.
-The village of stone oval houses at Orongo is well-preserved and the view from the crater rim down to the Pacific 300 metres below is extraordinary.
+The view from the crater rim down to the Pacific 300 metres below is extraordinary.

 Logistics